jesvinv4u/final_project/README.md

-# Room Booking and Vacate Management System
+# Hostel Hub: Smart Allocation and Response Architecture for Student Hostels

 This project is a Node.js-based backend for managing room bookings and vacate requests.
 It provides functionality for users to register, book rooms, update their profiles, and for administrators to approve or reject vacate requests.